Optum/dce/CONTRIBUTING.md

 ### Paperwork for Pull Requests

-* Please read this guide and make sure you agree with our [Individual Contributor License Agreement ("ICL")](INDIVIDUAL_CONTRIBUTOR_LICENSE.md).
+* Please read this guide and make sure you agree with our [Contributor License Agreement ("CLA")](INDIVIDUAL_CONTRIBUTOR_LICENSE.md).
 * Make sure git knows your name and email address:
    ```
    $ git config user.name "J. Random User"
    $ git config user.email "j.random.user@example.com"
    ```
-> Signing-Off on your commit is agreeing with our ICL and attesting that you either wrote or have the rights to contribute the code.
-The name and email address must be valid as we cannot accept anonymous contributions.
+>The name and email address must be valid as we cannot accept anonymous contributions.
-* Write good commit messages
+* Write good commit messages.
-* Sign-off every commit `git commit --signoff` or `git commit -s`, as directed by the ICL.

-> If you forget to sign a commit, then you’ll have to do a bit of rewriting history.
-Don’t worry.
-It’s pretty easy.
-If it’s the latest commit, you can just run either `git commit -a -s` or `git commit --amend --signoff` to fix things.
-It gets a little trickier if you have to change something farther back in history but there are some good instructions [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) in the Changing Multiple Commit Messages section.
+> Concise commit messages that describe your changes help us better understand your contributions.
+* The first time you open a pull request in this repository, you will see a comment on your PR with a link that will allow you to sign our Contributor License Agreement (CLA) if necessary.
+> The link will take you to a page that allows you to view our CLA.
+You will need to click the `Sign in with GitHub to agree button` and authorize the cla-assistant application to access the email addresses associated with your GitHub account.
+Agreeing to the CLA is also considered to be an attestation that you either wrote or have the rights to contribute the code.
+All committers to the PR branch will be required to sign the CLA, but you will only need to sign once.
+This CLA applies to all repositories in the Optum org.

 ### General Guidelines